Dale Eve

-Dale Donald Eve (born 9 February 1995) is a Bermudian footballer who plays as a goalkeeper for Hereford and the Bermuda national team.
+Dale Donald Eve (born 9 February 1995) is a Bermudian footballer who plays as a goalkeeper for the Bermuda national team.

 Career

 Stoke City

 Eve started playing football for his local side Dandy Town Hornets before moving to England to play for Derby County's youth team.
 He spent a short time in the East Midlands before being spotted by scouts at Premier League club Stoke City who signed him to on a two-year development contract in June 2011 beating off competition from Manchester City.
 Eve made his international debut at the age of 16 making him Stoke City's youngest player to be capped taking the record from Hungarian Ádám Vass.
 In May 2012 Eve signed a two-year professional contract with Stoke.

 Eve joined Fleetwood Town on loan in December 2013 and made three substitute appearances on the bench before returning to Stoke City in January 2014.
 He joined Nuneaton Town on loan in March 2014 and made his debut on 28 March against Braintree Town.
 Speaking after his loan spell at Nuneaton Eve stated that it was a "humbling experience".

 In the 2014–15 season, Eve had short loan spells with non-league sides Newcastle Town and Congleton Town.
 Eve joined Forest Green Rovers on a one-month loan in September 2015.
 He returned to Stoke in November 2015, with his only appearance for Forest Green coming in a FA Cup qualifier against Margate.